-The UK has provided thousands of anti-tank weapons to Ukraine's armed forces since Russia's invasion in late February 2022.
+The UK has provided thousands of weapons to Ukraine's armed forces since Russia's invasion in late February 2022.

 But what has the UK sent so far?

-More than 200,000 pieces of non-lethal aid including helmets, body armour, rangefinders and medical equipment.
+More than 200,000 pieces of non-lethal aid including more than 82,000 helmets, 8,450 sets of body armour, more than 5,000 night-vision devices, rangefinders, and medical equipment.

 The UK has also sent six autonomous underwater minehunting vehicles, communications and electronic warfare equipment including GPS jammers, counter-battery radar systems, and night vision equipment.

 More than 120 logistics vehicles, 1,000 additional surface-to-air missiles and 125 anti-aircraft guns have been provided.